 If you’re one of the 6.5 million women in the United States with endometriosis, you can find help at The Howard Center.
 With offices throughout Georgia, our experienced gynecology team offers diagnostic testing for endometriosis and personalized treatment plans to relieve pain and improve reproductive health.
-Call The Howard Center office nearest you to schedule a consultation for endometriosis or request an appointment online today.
+Call the Howard Center office nearest you to schedule a consultation for endometriosis or request an appointment online today.

 Endometriosis is a disorder that describes the growth of the endometrium (uterine lining) outside of your uterus.
 Excess tissue can grow on your fallopian tubes, ovaries, and even your pelvic organs.